jovanni-lm/rspec-hometask/README.md

 6. Add `user_id` to the params, when calling `publish`/`unpublish` actions.
 When `user_id` is the same as in `post` object - `post` can be published.
 If not - user doesn't access to it.
 Redirect to `root_path` with error message.

+7. Open pull request with finished feature.
+Assign it to me